-- HTML builder – consists of field for HTML and CSS input in case you have pre-created email templates or are proficient in the languages
+- HTML builder – consists of fields for HTML and CSS input in case you have pre-created email templates or are proficient in the languages

 - Visual builder – interactive email creator that allows you to build the email from different components

-HTML builder lets you design the email from scratch using HTML and CSS respectively.
-It also allows uploading of images to Exponea servers which allows using hyperlinks to these images.
-There are respective tabs for code itself, visualization and personalization for specific customer.
+HTML builder lets you design the email from scratch using HTML and CSS.
+It also allows uploading images to Exponea servers, which creates a hyperlink for each of these images.
+There are respective tabs for code, visualization and personalization.

 Content allows you to fill the email structure with several components.
 You can use the following:

-- Text – simple block of text that can be formatted with e.g. text color, spacing, etc.
+- Text – simple block of text that can be formatted with e.g. text color, spacing

-- Button – a simple button that can be styled in multiple ways and allows several actions, namely open web page, send email, call or send sms
+- Button – a simple button that can be styled in multiple ways and allows several actions, namely opening a web page, sending an email, calling or sending an SMS

 - Divider – a horizontal line that can be styled or an invisible divider of the other content components